MARTIMM/Semi-xml/README.md

 ## Ideas and Todo

 * [x] Parser is class.
 Styles can be templated and added in the form of a role.
       The same information can be supplied in the prelude of the source.
-Of all settings, defaults are provided when possible.
+For all settings, defaults are provided when possible.
 * [ ] Xml Namespaces
+* [ ] Doctype entities
 * [ ] '#' commenting should be improved using grammar instead of overall removal
-* [ ] Dependencies on other files
+* [x] Dependencies on other files
+* [ ] Partial parsing of prelude or document.
 * External modules
   * [x] arguments are given via attributes
   * [x] a tag content between [ ... ] can be a named argument to the sub when